Enter a vanished and unjust world: Jackson, Mississippi, 1962. Where black maids raise white children, but aren't trusted not to steal the silver...

 degustationary compliments.
 Mother views this supper as an important move in the game called “Can My Daughter Catch Your Son?”Highlighted by 284 Kindle customers

 About the author

 Young adults with the caveat to enter in discussions with groups of different races and age groups.
 Think about stereotyping when reading this book and enjoy it for the stories.
 A history explanation may be needed if a young adult does not understand the dynamics of the events in the book.
 It has some language in it, but it is important to discuss the issues of the past as they still linger in the present.

-We’re hiding the errata section.
-If you would like to add content to it, you must first make it visible.
+We’re hiding the errata, books that influenced this book, books influenced by this book, books that cite this book and books cited by this book sections.
+If you would like to add content to them, you must first make them visible.